Unused open space at SEA Airport now houses 24 honeybee hives to increase pollinator health.

 With open space around the airfield and bee populations in decline, the airport is uniquely suited to host honeybees.
 The long-term goal is to promote hardy bee populations in the region by increasing their genetic diversity and supporting them with adequate habitat.

-Watch a video showing bees at Sea-Tac.
+Watch a video showing bees at SEA.

 Hosting bees at SEA contributes to the Port’s local conservation efforts at the airport’s wetland mitigation sites where nearly 150,000 plantings and other restorative projects have been underway since 2007.